ObjectModules/deploy/Mapping-Spreading.md

 So there shall be a process of finding a tool or a person or other media that is required to achieve a settlement.
 In our concept we call this process as _an employment_.

 ##Symbiotic
 Follow to our explanation above, there will be two kind of employments called.
 One to settle the Query and another one for the Result.
-You may see also that each employment will represent the 2nd and the 3rd mapping of a routines by a parameter.
+You may see also that each employment will represent the 2nd and the 3rd mapping of a Routine by a parameter.

 The employments for the Result is represent the 2nd mapping:
 ```